ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Major issues due to NetApp file-system failure</span>

 **Notice**: Wynton is experience major issues due to NetApp file-system failure, despite this is being deprecated and not used much these days.
+The first user report on this came in around 09:00 and the job-queue logs suggests the problem began around 02:00.
 It will take a while for everything to come back up and there will be brief BeeGFS outage while we reboot the BeeGFS management node.
 <br><span class="timestamp">February 5, 10:15 PDT</span>